 Let’s begin by taking a look at the components that will be involved:

-Load the un-crimped power connector into the crimping tool.
+With the stripped wire inserted into the un-crimped power connector, load it into the crimping tool.

 The power connectors have hooks that allow the connectors to latch into the connector housing.
 Once the crimped wire has been inserted into the housing, it will be difficult to remove.
 However, there is a method of removing the wire from the housing without damaging the power connector.